bmerrick22/chat-app/README.md

 <img alt="chattr-logo" src="./src/assets/images/chattr.png" width="40%">

 ## About
 This is a personal project I took on with the goal of learning more about NodeJS, WebSockets, and how Angular fits into it all.
 It is a simple chat application where users are prompted with a login, and upon successful login, re-directed to the main chat home page where you can begin chatting.
-This is still a work in progress, but please enjoy my progress so far!
+This is still a work in progress, but please enjoy the application!

 ## Testing
 After downloading the project, enter the following into the terminal in the directory of the application.